 Where to Stay

 From Victoria, you’ll drive north along the Eastern coast before cutting west to Tofino and Long Beach Lodge Resort.
-This seaside resort is even smaller than Oak Bay Beach, with just 61 rooms, split between guest rooms in the main lodge and standalone cottages.
-You’ll see surfers catching waves in Cox Bay from your window, and this is the only hotel in Tofino that offers an on-site surf school, as well as standup paddleboard lessons.
+This seaside resort is even smaller than Oak Bay Beach.
+With just 61 rooms, split between guest rooms in the main lodge and standalone cottages.
+You’ll see surfers catching waves in Cox Bay and this is the only hotel in Tofino that offers an on-site surf school, as well as standup paddleboard lessons.

 Just a couple kilometers up the road is the most luxurious option in town—The Wickaninnish Inn.
-The Relais & Chateaux resort overlooks Chesterman Beach and has 75 rooms among two lodge buildings with scaly textured adze beamwork throughout.
+The Relais & Chateaux resort overlooks Chesterman Beach and has 75 rooms.
 The design and operations of the local family-owned hotel very much respect the environment and traditions of Tofino.
-The resort was built with preservation top of mind, and reclaimed wood used throughout the property creates a rustic, yet polished vibe.
-Even the wooden hotel door hangers add a playful touch: “Watching the waves from my window, please come back later” instead of the standard “do not disturb.”
+The resort has reclaimed wood used throughout the property creates a rustic, yet polished vibe.
+Even the wooden hotel door hangers add a playful touch.
+“Watching the waves from my window, please come back later” instead of the standard “do not disturb.”

 A gallery in the beach lodge displays sculptures and paintings from several Vancouver Island artists for sale, and is worth a visit even just to admire.
 Wander down to the carving shed, just a few minutes away on the beach and you might see an artist at work.
 When I visited, I chatted with Christen Dokk Smith, a local woodworker by way of Norway, carving a life-size boy out of maple.
 Rooms at the Wick are so comfortable that on a stormy day, relaxing with an ocean view bath or warming yourself with a mug of hot chocolate by the propane fireplace are equally tempting possibilities.